robertpzhang/sudoku_game/README.md

 ## Functionalities

 - Generate a newly random Sudoku game
-- Solve and validate a solution based on trial and error algorithm
+- Solve and validate a solution based on trial and error and backtracking algorithm